 Concerts at Eden Park

-In December 2019 the stadium announced that it would submit a publicly notified application to stage up to six concerts a year.
-This has now been accepted and submissions are open until 5pm on 3 April through Auckland Council’s website.
+In December 2019, the stadium announced that it would submit a publicly notified application to stage up to six concerts a year.
+Submissions were open until 3 April on Auckland Council’s website.

 Under Auckland Council’s Unitary Plan, the stadium is entitled to apply to stage up to six shows annually as a discretionary activity.
 Experience has shown that applying for individual resource consents for each show is a practicably unattainable proposition for both the stadium and music promoters.

-Eden Park continues to engage with the local community, including the Community Liaison Group, and further consultation will be undertaken in the coming weeks to understand all views on the proposal.
-An information session will be held for neighbours and local businesses to gain an understanding of the application, the stadium’s direction and a chance to provide feedback directly.
+Eden Park continues to engage with the local community, including the Community Liaison Group, and further consultation will be undertaken in the coming weeks to understand submissions on the proposal.
+In March, an information session was held for neighbours and local businesses to gain an understanding of the application, the stadium’s direction and a chance to provide feedback directly.
 UMR Research shows that 87% of local residents support up to six concerts per year.

 The stadium will invest significant amounts in a previously consented acoustic barrier to minimise potential impacts on neighbours.
 The implementation of the structure will also include a large superscreen which will substantially enhance the fan experience at both sporting fixtures and concerts.